The treatment of feline infectious peritonitis (FIP) in the UK – what to look out for during treatment

 What do I need to monitor during the treatment of FIP?

-Clinical response is most important to monitor; a failure to improve may necessitate an increase in dosage.
-Monitoring should be adequate to assess response but, particularly when the cat is doing well, repetition of costly tests that are unlikely to alter treatment (e.g., limiting testing to previously abnormal parameters and basic screen) and multiple, potentially stressful, clinic visits should be limited.
-Owners should be encouraged to weigh their cat at home (e.g., using inexpensive baby scales) and keep a diary of appetite and demeanour, respiratory rate and other parameters as indicated.
+Monitoring should be adequate to assess response, but particularly when the cat is doing well, repetition of costly tests that are unlikely to alter treatment (e.g., limiting testing to previously abnormal parameters and/or basic screens) and multiple, potentially stressful, clinic visits should be limited.
+Owners should be encouraged to weigh their cat at home (e.g., using inexpensive baby scales) and keep a diary of appetite and demeanour, resting respiratory rate and other parameters as indicated.
 The recommendations below will change depending on the cat’s response to treatment:

-• After 2 weeks weight, demeanour, effusions (inhouse scanning, abdominal girth measurement) should be reviewed.
-Additionally, serum biochemistry and haematology can be assessed, adapting to cost constraints as needed (e.g., consider whether measurement of total protein, PCV, and plasma colour assessment, using a spun microhaematocrit tube, could be used as a costeffective and rapid initial screen to indicate whether additional testing is indicated).
-Normalisation of serum AGP (if elevated before treatment) may be useful to predict remission;
+Additionally, serum biochemistry and haematology can be assessed, adapting to cost constraints as needed (e.g., consider whether measurement of total protein, PCV, and plasma colour assessment, using a spun microhaematocrit tube, could be used as a cost-effective and rapid initial screen to indicate whether additional testing is indicated).

 What do I monitor after FIP treatment?